Sourdough Stuffing with Fennel

 Can You Make Sourdough Stuffing Ahead?

-You can make the cooked vegetable mixture ahead of time and store it in the refrigerator for a couple of days.
+You can prepare the cooked vegetable mixture ahead of time and store it in the refrigerator for up to a couple of days.

 Once the stuffing is assembled, you can wrap it in foil and store in the refrigerator for a day.
-The bread can get soggy if it sits too long, so I recommend cutting back on the broth some and restirring it before baking.
+The bread can become soggy if it sits for too long, so I recommend reducing the broth slightly and re-stirring it before baking.

 ❓ FAQs: